 Susan Catchings, FNP-C

-Practitioner Catchings serves as adjunct faculty for UNC-Chapel Hill School of Nursing, as well as Sigma Theta Tau Honor Society of Nursing.
+DNP Catchings serves as adjunct faculty for UNC-Chapel Hill School of Nursing, as well as Sigma Theta Tau Honor Society of Nursing.

 DNP Catchings got married in 1981 to her college sweetheart that she met while studying at Columbia University.
 They have three adult children and four grandchildren.
 She was born in Washington State, where most of her extended family lives.
 She loves to sing, read, travel, and play tennis in her spare time.
 DNP Catchings and her husband Bill support an orphanage in Bolivia where they have traveled to work several times over the last 20 years.